 In today's era of globalization and digitalization, innovation and technological advancement are the keys to business success in various sectors.
-Around the world, companies of all sizes invest heavily in innovation and technology development strategies to improve their competitiveness (Kanedi et al., 2022).
-The use of advanced technologies such as artificial intelligence AI, the Internet of Things (IoT), and big data analytics is becoming increasingly common.
+Around the world, companies of all sizes are investing heavily in innovation and technology development strategies to improve their competitiveness (Kanedi et al., 2022).
+The use of advanced technologies such as artificial intelligence AI, Internet of Things (IoT), and big data analytics is becoming increasingly common.
 The application of this technology allows companies to create better products and services, improve operational efficiency, and expand their market reach globally (Amelia et al., 2021).
-On the other hand, digital marketing has become the backbone of modern business strategies, allowing businesses to reach a wider audience at a lower cost than traditional marketing.
-Micro, Small, and Medium Enterprises in Indonesia, especially in the Malang Regency area, play an essential role in the local economy, significantly contributing to job creation, community income, and regional economic growth (Ichsan & Yusuf, 2021).
-The types of MSME businesses in this area are diverse, including the agriculture, trade, creative industry, culinary, and tourism sectors.
-Malang Regency also has excellent potential to become a center for developing MSMEs (Micro, Small, and Medium Enterprises) due to various key factors that create a conducive business environment (Bakaritantri et al., 2022).
+On the other hand, digital marketing has become the backbone of modern business strategies, allowing businesses to reach a wider audience at a lower cost compared to traditional marketing.
+Micro, Small, and Medium Enterprises in Indonesia, especially in the Malang Regency area, play an important role in the local economy, making a significant contribution to job creation, community income, and regional economic growth (Ichsan & Yusuf, 2021).
+The types of MSME businesses in this area are very diverse, including the agriculture, trade, creative industry, culinary, and tourism sectors.
+Malang Regency also has great potential to become a center for the development of MSMEs (Micro, Small, and Medium Enterprises) due to various key factors that create a conducive business environment (Bakaritantri et al., 2022).
 First, abundant natural resources, especially in the agricultural sector, provide high-quality raw materials for various MSME products.
-Fertile farmland and a supportive climate allow various crops and livestock to grow well, producing superior products such as vegetables, fruits, coffee, and livestock products.
-Second, as a popular tourist destination in East Java, Malang Regency attracts many local and foreign tourists, which creates a high demand for local products such as handicrafts, typical food and beverages, and tourism services.
-Adequate infrastructure, including roads, transportation, and public facilities, supports the distribution of goods and services and facilitates accessibility for tourists and business people (Dan & Entrepreneurship, 2021; Setyawati et al., 2023).
+Fertile farmland and a supportive climate allow a variety of crops and livestock to grow well, producing superior products such as vegetables, fruits, coffee, and livestock products.
+Second, as a popular tourist destination in East Java, Malang Regency attracts many local and foreign tourists which creates a high demand for local products such as handicrafts, typical food and beverages, and tourism services.
+Adequate infrastructure, including roads, transportation, and public facilities, supports the distribution of goods and services and facilitates accessibility for tourists and business people (Dan and Entrepreneurship 2021; Setyawati et al. 2023).